bitovi/academy/src/react/4-props.md

 @codepen react

 You can run the code above by hovering over the code block and hitting Run, which is in the upper right hand corner.
-Only check the solution below once you've taken a pass yourself.
+Only check the solution below once you’ve taken a pass yourself.

 ## Solution
 <details>